tangentsoft/pidp8i/CONTRIBUTING.md

 Those new to Fossil should at least read its [Quick Start Guide][fqsg].
 If you want to go deeper, [the Schimpf book][fbook] is somewhat outdated, but it is still the best single coherent tutorial on Fossil.
+Those coming from Git will benefit from the approach taken by the “[Git to Fossil Translation Guide][gitusr].”

 [The official Fossil docs][fdoc] are much more up to date, but they take a piecemeal approach to topics, rather than the linear tutorial approach of a book, so it is not my first recommendation for learning Fossil.